 Also created by the USPS, Informed Visibility gives companies full transparency of their direct mail so they can coordinate their physical mail with their digital campaigns.

 The purpose of Informed Visibility is to increase touchpoints to boost conversion rates.
 The results are showing that this tactic is working quite well.
-The data shows that these timing-triggered campaign activations are correlating with more website traffic.
+The data shows that these timing-triggered campaign activations correlate with more website traffic.

-Nearly half of marketers surveyed by the USPS say this has been the case for them, which is yet another proven example of how powerful the combination of direct mail and digital campaigns can be for your marketing efforts.
+Nearly half of marketers surveyed by the USPS say this has been the case for them.
+This is yet another proven example of how powerful the combination of direct mail and digital campaigns can be for your marketing efforts.

 Direct Mail Stands Out In The Crowd